The Coller Pensions Institute's vision is to eradicate old-age poverty and drive sustainable economic growth.

 Jeremy Coller is Chief Investment Officer and Managing Partner of Coller Capital, which he founded in 1990.
 Jeremy's engagement with pensions spans across his whole career.
 He worked for ICI Pension Plan before founding Coller Capital and now, more than 30 years later, he continues to support pension funds to achieve better results for its pensioners.
 A noted philanthropist, Jeremy funds a wide variety of initiatives globally, including the Coller Pensions Institute.
-Further information on his Foundation’s work can be found at: Jeremy Coller Foundation | Coller Foundation.
+Further information on his Foundation’s work can be found by visiting the Jeremy Coller Foundation.

 Fiona, who is based in Australia, brings 30 years’ experience in the financial services, superannuation, and pension sector including most recently a decade at the helm of the PRI.
 Fiona holds several leadership roles with other sustainable finance related organisations including President of FAIRR, Chair of the UN Global Compact (Australia) and serving on several boards including Frontier Advisors, the Australian Sustainable Finance Institute, and the Achieve Foundation.
 She also has a range of roles on advisory boards across the sustainability sector.